Patchy Mix: Bellator Bantamweight World Grand Prix

 In the first round bout of the $1 million Bellator Bantamweight World Grand Prix Tournament, Mix faced Kyoji Horiguchi on April 23, 2022 at Bellator 279.
 He won the bout via unanimous decision and moved on to the next round.

 In the semi-finals, Mix faced Magomed Magomedov on December 9, 2022 at Bellator 289.
 He was victorious via second round technical submission and advanced to the final round of the tournament.

-In the finals, Mix is scheduled to face Raufeon Stots for the Interim Bellator Bantamweight World Championship on April 22, 2023 at Bellator 295.
+In the finals, Mix faced Raufeon Stots for the Interim Bellator Bantamweight World Championship on April 22, 2023 at Bellator 295.
+He won the bout, the title, and the $1 million prize, knocking out Stots with a step up knee in the first round.

+Bellator Bantamweight Championship

+Mix faced reigning Bellator Bantamweight World Champion Sergio Pettis in a title unification bout on November 17, 2023 at Bellator 301.
+He won the bout and unified the belt, submitting Pettis in the second round via rear-naked choke.

+As his first title defense, Mix faced Magomed Magomedov in a rematch on May 17, 2024 at Bellator 303.
+He won the bout via split decision.

+Mix was scheduled to make the second defense of his title against Leandro Higo on November 16, 2024, at Bellator Champions Series 6.
+However, this event was later cancelled due to unspecified reasons.

+On May 13, 2025, it was announced that Mix and PFL had mutually parted ways.

+Ultimate Fighting Championship

+On May 14, 2025, it was announced that Mix had signed with the Ultimate Fighting Championship and replacing Marlon Vera, who withdrew due to unknown reasons, Mix faced Mario Bautista on June 7, 2025 at UFC 316.
+Mix lost the fight by unanimous decision.

+Mix faced former KSW Bantamweight Champion and promotional newcomer Jakub Wikłacz on October 4, 2025, at UFC 320.
+He lost the fight by split decision.
+12 out of 17 media outlets scored the bout for Mix.

+Professional grappling career

+Mix faced Kairat Akhmetov in the main event of ADXC 6 on October 25, 2024.
+He won the match by unanimous decision.

 Personal life

 Mix has a daughter, born in 2018, from a previous relationship.
-He is currently dating Tatiana Suarez.
+He is currently engaged to Tatiana Suarez.
 Mix has an older brother with intellectual disabilities who helps serve as inspiration for Mix.